inveniosoftware/training/01-getting-started/README.md

 firefox https://127.0.0.1:5000/
 ```

-Firefox and other browsers will display a security warning because we are trying
-to open a secure connection to a server with a self-signed certificate:
+Browsers will display a security warning because we try to open a secure connection to a server with a self-signed certificate:

 ![Browser insecure connection warning](security-warning.png)

-Simply by pass this warning, by clicking "Advanced" and confirm the certificate
+Simply bypass this warning, by clicking "Advanced" and confirm the certificate as an exception.
-as an execption.
-Afterwards, you should now see your first Invenio instance
+Afterwards, you should see your first Invenio instance running:
-running:

 ![Invenio instance welcome page](mysite-running.png)